Daily readings

 Tuesday, June 9, 2026

 Saint Ephrem, Deacon and Doctor.
 Ordinary Time.
-A clean reading layout for church, prayer, or preparation.
+Read the day's readings in one place for prayer, preparation, or quiet reflection.

 CelebrationSaint Ephrem, Deacon and Doctor